Chaitanyaa/Just-Ad-D/README.md

 7. [Slides](https://docs.google.com/presentation/d/1BV4d5XMUscUyXGjHr3mTFCDx6o5Y36EkbkwR76s3cLw/edit#slide=id.p)

 ## Introduction
-Just (Ad)D is a distributed streaming data pipeline for analyzing an ad performance in real-time to potentially add them onto the websites that have high user traffic.
+Just (Ad)D is a distributed streaming data pipeline for analyzing an ad performance in real-time to potentially add them onto websites that have high user traffic.

 ## ProblemStatement
-Advertisements is all about gaining user attention, which includes targeting the right consumers, at the right times, through the right channels.
-Therefore, optimizing user attention to improve the conversion rates is crucial for the advertisers.
+Advertisements are all about gaining user attention, which includes targeting the right consumers, at the right times, through the right channels.
+Therefore, optimizing user attention to improving conversion rates is crucial for advertisers.

 ## DataPipeline
 ![alt text](https://github.com/Chaitanyaa/Just-Ad-D/blob/master/pipeline.jpg)